 Record Linkage Software: Connecting Records Without Shared Identifiers

-Record linkage software identifies and connects records from different data sources that refer to the same real-world entity, without requiring those sources to share a common unique identifier.
-Formalized by Newcombe et al. in 1959 and mathematically modeled by Fellegi and Sunter in 1969, record linkage uses probabilistic comparison of quasi-identifiers (names, dates of birth, addresses, phone numbers) to estimate the likelihood that two records belong to the same person, organization, or entity.
-It is the foundational technology behind government census programs, epidemiological studies, healthcare patient matching, and any scenario where data from independent systems must be combined for analysis.
+Formalized by Newcombe et al. in 1959 and mathematically modeled by Fellegi and Sunter in 1969, it uses probabilistic comparison of quasi-identifiers (names, dates of birth, addresses, phone numbers) to estimate how likely it is that two records belong to the same person, organization, or entity.

 Key Takeaways